bionicmaster/react-native-credit-card-input-extended/README.md

+### What is the difference from the original: support for MIR and UnionPay + types, the CVC code field type has been changed to "password"

 # React Native Credit Card Input - Finally updated in 2024!
 [Example on Expo Snack](https://snack.expo.io/@sbycrosz/react-native-credit-card-example) - Easy (and good looking) credit-card input for your React Native Project 💳 💳

 <p align="center">